StBozov/ETL/README.md

 - Integrate OpenTelemetry for distributed tracing and monitoring.
 - Add OpenAPI (Swagger) documentation for the API.
 - Develop unit, integration, performance and end-to-end tests.
+- Build Dockerfiles and container images for all services
+- Set up Kubernetes (K8S) for container orchestration
 - Set up CI/CD pipelines for automated building.

 ## 9. ENJOY 😊